Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting-V2.md

 ### Task 3: Create a Search job

-In this task, you will use a Search job to look for a C2.
+In this task, you'll use a Search job to look for a C2.

+>**Note:** The *Restore* operation incurs costs that can deplete your Azure subscription credits.
+For that reason, you won't be performing the restore operation in this lab.
+However, you can follow the steps below to perform the restore operation in your own environment.

-1. On the left menu Select the **Search** page under *General* in Microsoft Sentinel.
+1. On the left menu Select the **Search** page under **General** in Microsoft Sentinel.

 1. In the search box, enter **reg.exe** and then select **Start**.